tomjoht/tomjoht.github.io/_posts/2017/3/2009-03-06-adobe-framemaker-2017-doc-time-and-tools.md

 * More intuitive, easier authoring experience
 * Best-in-class search, including auto-complete search
-* New HTML5 responsive layout and plain HTML layout
+* New responsive HTML5 layouts and a plain HTML layout
 * Professional outputs for mobile, web, desktop, and print formats
-* Integration with [Adobe Experience Manager][11] (Adobe's DITA CCMS) to offer an end-to-end solution
+* Integration with [Adobe Experience Manager][11] (Adobe's DITA CCMS)
 * A variety of enhancements to increase productivity through simplicity

-I briefly listed highlights, but let's jump into more details.
+I briefly listed highlights, but let's jump into the details.

 FrameMaker 2017 offers a new user interface with simplified user workflows.
 Reorganized workspaces make common menus and commands easier to find.